 In 2013, the Championship was hosted by the Beverly Golf & Country Club and won by the Scarboro team with 20 points.
 Lookout Point was second with 17 points and North Halton tied for third with West Haven with 16 points.
 For the first time in the history of the SRC there was a hole in one during the Championship.
 Murray Clark of Sunningdale was the sharp shooter on the par three 12th hole.

-In 2017, - The Championship was held at Highland Country Club in London and was won by Cutten Fields with 21 points.
+In 2017, the Championship was held at Highland Country Club in London and was won by Cutten Fields with 21 points.
 Lookout Point was 2nd with 19.
 The playoff was a full 16 team field including some 2nd place teams with 4 teams advancing.
 A total of 26 new teams joined and 2 left – Hunters Point shutdown and Batteaux Creek took a leave.
-Michael Horrocks and Bill Moore-Gough left the Board and Jim Aziz (Oakville), Charles Forder (Westhaven) were elected and Frank Mattei was re-elected.
+Michael Horrocks and Bill Moore-Gough left the Board.
+Jim Aziz (Oakville), Charles Forder (Westhaven) and Frank Mattei were elected to the Board for 2018.